 This post was originally published in October 2021, and was updated most recently in November 2023.

 When it comes to North London, you’ll find a mixed bag of lively, quirky, posh, and residential neighborhoods.
 Below, you’ll find the top 5 neighborhoods in North London where you should stay during your next visit to the vibrant city.

 Angel is an entirely different world all on its own.
 Despite being close to the City, Angel has retained its own cultural and creative identity, and it offers something for everyone.
 Upper Street is the teeming thoroughfare of Angel, brimming with all kinds of restaurants and pubs, while N1 center and Camden Passage have enough high-end and vintage shops to keep you busy all day.

-A very walkable neighborhood, you’re within walking distance to some of the city’s best attractions.
+A very walkable neighborhood, you’re within walking distance of some of the city’s best attractions.
 Kings Cross and Old Street are just a 20-minute walk away.
 Angel has excellent transportation links, with two tube stations and the overground.

 While Angel is one of the best places to stay in North London, it seems that most of the housing there is for hipsters and artistic types calling it home.
 So, you won’t find an extensive range of accommodations for travelers.

 - Premier Inn London Angel Islington – from $94 per night

 - DoubleTree by Hilton London Angel Kings Cross – from $135 per night

 - Hilton London Angel Islington – from $143 per night